Immigration Visa Process in San Miguel, Puerto Vallarta, Nayarit.

 Permanent Resident Visa

 The Permanent Resident Visa (PR) is for those who plan to live in Mexico permanently.
 It starts with a pre-approval at a Mexican consulate and the process is the same as a Temporary Resident.
+One option for an appointment is WhatsApp for MiConsulado 1-424-309-0009.

 Here is a list of Mexican consulates.